ammrafie/cheatsheet-cluster/Docker.md

 - [Back to Top](#catalogue)

 #### Pushing images to Docker Hub:
-<p align="justify">A *Container Image Registry* is used for storing and tracking container images.
-Container image are tracked by their *tags*, which consists of the name of the image, and optionally a colon & its version (`latest` if not provided).
+<p align="justify">A <em>Container Image Registry</em> is used for storing and tracking container images.
+Container image are tracked by their <em>tags</em>, which consists of the name of the image, and optionally a colon &amp; its version (<code>latest</code> if not provided).
 Docker Hub (publicly accessible) is the docker client's default container image registry.
 To push an image to Docker Hub, username and optionally version number is appended with image name.
-The `latest` automatically tag is appended if no version number is provided.</p>
+The <code>latest</code> automatically tag is appended if no version number is provided.</p>

 - Create an account on Docker Hub (Web), then locally run: `docker login`
 - `docker tag our-web-server USERNAME/our-web-server:0.0.1` Was successful if no response.